mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 Using this approach, we're able to build any type of cards:

 ![Multiple material cards](/assets/cards003.png "Multiple material cards")

 ## The smell I rely on

-So this is a way to rely on composability to avoid getting complicated and unmaintainable components in React.
+So this is a way to leverage composability to avoid complicated and unmaintainable components in React.

-In the future, if you have some components that start to grow, here are my "tricks" or at least the code smells (it's opinionated and depends on the cases) that indicates that I have to split my component on something a bit more composable:
+In the future, if you have some components that start to grow, here are my "tricks" or at least the code smells (it's opinionated and depends on the use-cases) that indicates I have to split my component on something a bit more composable:

-* \- If a component has more than 5-6 props
+* If a component has more than 5-6 props
-* \- If a component is more than 100 LoC
+* If a component contains more than 100 lines of code
-* \- Can I extract this component in isolation to play in another app?
+* Can I extract this component and reuse it in another app?
-* \- Have I to tweak (or can I tweak) the props of the underlying components?
+* Do I have to tweak (or can I tweak) the props of the underlying components?
 (See this issue for more details [rn-placeholder#38](https://github.com/mfrachet/rn-placeholder/issues/38))
-* \- Is it easy to move an underlying component somewhere else?
+* Can I move the underlying component somewhere else in the parent component (top or bottom)?

 But be careful!
-You have to find a balance between something fully composable but also easy to use.
+You have to find the right balance between something fully composable but also easy to use.
 Remember that abstracting is not always a good thing.